NEARBuilders/near-bos-webcomponent/README.md

 By setting the session storage key `nearSocialVMredirectMap` to the JSON value of the redirect map, the web component will pass this to the VM Widget config.

 You can also use the same mechanism as [near-discovery](https://github.com/near/near-discovery/) where you can load components from a locally hosted [bos-loader](https://github.com/near/bos-loader) by adding the key `flags` to localStorage with the value `{"bosLoaderUrl": "http://127.0.0.1:3030" }`.

+### Hot Reload

+The above strategies require changes to be reflected either on page reload, or from a fresh rpc request.
+For faster updates, there is an option in `config` to enable hot reload via dev.hotreload (see [configurations](#configuration-options)), which will try to connect to a web socket server on the same port and use redirectMap with most recent data.

+This feature works best when accompanied with [bos-workspace](https://github.com/nearbuilders/bos-workspace), which will automatically inject a config to the attribute if you provide the path to your web component's dist, or a link to it stored on [NEARFS](https://github.com/vgrichina/nearfs).
+See more in [Customizing the Gateway](https://github.com/NEARBuilders/bos-workspace?tab=readme-ov-file#customizing-the-gateway).
+It can be disabled with the `--no-hot` flag.

 ## Configuring Ethers